MineWitherMC/trinium2/Lua_API.md

 * `processor` - function of `player`, `context` and `fields`.
 	* Called when element is activated in formspec.
 	* `fields` can be empty.
+* `available` - function of `player`.
+	* Should return true if the tab is available to the player.
+	* All tabs are available to all players by default.